Kerlli/Hazel-Screenshot2AirDrop/README.md

   1. Download it and Import.
   2. Create a folder to collect your screenshots.
-  3. Edit the first line below '*Do the following to the matched file or folder:*‘, replace the folder you just created.
+  3. Edit the first line below '*Do the following to the matched file or folder:*', replace the folder you just created.
   4. Take a screenshot then you can see 2 new window opened, just *Drag and Drop*, enjoy !

 #### 介绍